Re-tuned? Still having reception difficulties?

 If you have any difficulty with this operation then you should seek assistance.

 Should you decide to engage a professional It is advisable to use a qualified installer.
 We cannot recommend individual installers but you may wish to seek advice from a recognised industry body, such as the Confederation of Aerial Industries (CAI).
-Alternatively visit the Website of Registered Digital Installers (RDI) who are accredited under a Government licensing scheme to install aerial systems for digital reception.
+Alternatively visit the Website of Registered Digital Installers (RDI) http://www.getmedigital.com/ Get Me Digital is the consumer site of the RDI, created to promote digital installation and digital service providers directly to the consumer.

 Search the site